 strategic communications, and launching a digital health magazine for millennials.

 Dr. Karimipour has almost a decade of experience in teaching at the undergraduate level.
 During her time at UF, she was the recipient of the 2015-2016 Graduate Student Teaching Award in which she was judged against all graduate-level instructors across all departments at the university.
-She also is part-time faculty at California State University, Los Angeles in the Department of Public Health, where she educates the next generation of public health professionals at the graduate and undergraduate levels.
+Previously, she served as part-time faculty at California State University, Los Angeles in the Department of Public Health where she taught undergraduates and graduate students.
+Currently, she teaches part-time at her alma mater, the University of Florida, where she educates the next generation of communications professionals at the graduate level.